gilt/kairos/README.md

     - frameEnded
     - frameTicked
   - And three 'frame specific' notifications:
-    - frameStarted/{frameName}
+    - {frameName}/started
-    - frameEnded/{frameName}
+    - {frameName}/ended
-    - frameTicked/{frameName}
+    - {frameName}/ticked
-- All six types of notification get the same 2 arguments passed in:
+- All six types of notification get the same 3 arguments passed in:
   - duration, since/until the 'relatedTo' time
+  - moment, the 'relatedTo' time
   - data, from the original frame configuration

 ### KairosScheduler::start()